ABOUT

 Fifteen Years of Women, Peace & Security

 Voice of Libyan Women was a beginning, not an endpoint.
-Over the fifteen years that followed, I helped build, shape, and advance the global Women, Peace and Security movement — working to ensure that women were not just mentioned in peace agreements but were at the centre of designing them.
+Over the fifteen years that followed, I shaped the global Women, Peace and Security movement — working to make sure women weren’t just mentioned in peace agreements but were at the center of designing them.

-I was appointed to the High-Level Advisory Group for the Global Study on the implementation of UN Security Council Resolution 1325 — the landmark review, commissioned by the UN Secretary-General, examining a decade of progress on women, peace, and security worldwide.
+The UN Secretary-General appointed me to the High-Level Advisory Group for the Global Study on the implementation of UN Security Council Resolution 1325 — the landmark review examining a decade of progress on women, peace, and security worldwide.
 I served on the UN Women Global Civil Society Advisory Group.

-I negotiated or helped pass four resolutions through the UN Security Council — Resolutions 2122, 2242, 2467, and 2493.
+I helped advance four resolutions through the UN Security Council — Resolutions 2122, 2242, 2467, and 2493.
 Each one expanded what it means for women to participate in peace: from how we prevent conflict before it starts, to how we counter violent extremism, to how survivors of sexual violence in war access justice.
 I briefed the Council directly.
-I worked alongside President Jimmy Carter, Leymah Gbowee, and others who understood that peace built without women does not hold.
+I worked alongside President Jimmy Carter, Leymah Gbowee, and others who understood that peace built without women can’t last.

-I joined the board of the Malala Fund and International Alert, and took executive leadership at Phase Minus 1 — working on proactive health and security system capacity before crises hit, shifting the paradigm from response to readiness in fragile settings.
+I joined the boards of the Malala Fund and International Alert and led Phase Minus 1 — working on proactive health and security system capacity-building before crises hit, shifting the paradigm from response to readiness in fragile settings.

 The Women, Peace and Security agenda is a security framework.
 Fifteen years of evidence shows that when women participate in peace processes, the resulting agreements are more durable, more inclusive, and more likely to hold.